 - Switch Housing: Pokémon HOME (Free on Nintendo eShop)

-How to transfer to and from Pokémon Sword and Shield
+Pokémon HOME: How to transfer to Pokémon Sword and Shield

 First, make sure you have Pokémon HOME set up on your Nintendo Switch.
-If you need help with that follow this guide.
+If you need help with that, we have a full guide on how to sign up for Pokémon HOME.

 - If you have a physical copy of Pokémon Sword or Shield, place it in the cartridge slot.